pietheinstrengholt/rssmonster/README.md

 - The client will be running on port 8080 and communication with the backend takes place via 3000.
 Make sure these ports aren't being used.
 The mysql database is accessible via port 3307.

 ### Docker for production
 The production version has the server and client combined into a single container.
 The VueJS is also compiled into an optimized version.
-To build this single image, run the following command: `docker build .`
+To build this single image, run the following command: `docker build -t rssmonster .`
 Lastly you need to run the docker container.
 You need to provide the correct environment variables for the database server to connect to.
-Here's is an example: `docker run -d -t -i -e NODE_ENV=production -e DB_HOSTNAME=localhost -e DB_DATABASE=rssmonster -e DB_USERNAME=rssmonser -e DB_PASSWORD=password -p 3000:3000`
+Here's is an example: `docker run -d -t -i -e NODE_ENV=production -e DB_HOSTNAME=localhost -e DB_DATABASE=rssmonster -e DB_USERNAME=rssmonser -e DB_PASSWORD=password -p 3000:3000 rssmonster`

 ### AWS Beanstalk
 - Setup your AWS Security credentials: https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html